pradipmudi/request-proxy-service/README.md

 To run the project locally :
 --
-Simply clone the project and load in into any IDE, then just run RequestProxyServiceApplication.java class Note : Make sure to configure the port in application.yml, in case the mentioned port is already occupied
+Simply clone the project and load in into any IDE, then just run RequestProxyServiceApplication.java class

 Note :
 --
-While running from some IDE, make sure you delete the file mentioned below :
+Make sure to configure the port in application.yml, in case the mentioned port is already occupied While running from some IDE, also make sure you delete the file mentioned below :
 - config

 1.1.
 Configuration